 Souq waqif has food every step you take, the Turkish coffee and Turkish ice cream were definitely a fun thing to try out.
 And, if you are not satisfied with just eating out in Doha, bring some spices and nuts from the numerous spice stores in Souq Waqif.

 If you want more from this culinary journey head over to Katara Cultural village in Doha.
 Katara Cultural Village, as the name suggests is Qatar’s cultural center with many art galleries, souvenir shops, though its still under construction, but there are quite a few restaurants open along with food carts.
-One such food carts along the Katara beach was selling parathas and I kid you not, it was one of the softest and most moist parathas I have ever had.
+One such food carts along the Katara beach was selling parathas and I kid you not, it was one of the softest and most moist parathas I have ever had, after they gave me a dessert with nutella inside like a smll type of bread done in a french press it was amazing, since then I had to make them at home so for the tip check out this guide to the Best french press you can find online .
 If you want to head over to a more posh spot for your dinner, there are fine dining restaurants like the Saffron lounge serving Indian cuisine or the L’wzaar Seafood Restaurant.

 A culinary journey cannot be complete without a sweet note, and Qatar has loads to offer in that department too.
 I would definitely suggest to head over to Nabeel Nafiseh Sweet shop, its also located in Souq Waqif and is hard to miss.
 They offer a huge variety of Middle Eastern sweets from the well know baklava to the crispy kanafeh made with syrup soaked crispy semolina noodles on top with a sweet cheese in the bottom.